UrbanCompass/bazel/site/docs/skylark/aspects.md

 *   IDEs that integrate Bazel can use aspects to collect information about the project
 *   Code generation tools can leverage aspects to execute on their inputs in "target-agnostic" manner.
-As an example, BUILD files can specify a hierarchy of [protobuf](https://developers.google.com/protocol-buffers/) library definitions, and language-specific rules can use aspects to attach actions generating protobuf support code for a particular language
+As an example, UCBUILD files can specify a hierarchy of [protobuf](https://developers.google.com/protocol-buffers/) library definitions, and language-specific rules can use aspects to attach actions generating protobuf support code for a particular language

 ## Aspect basics

-Bazel BUILD files provide a description of a project’s source code: what source files are part of the project, what artifacts (_targets_) should be built from those files, what the dependencies between those files are, etc. Bazel uses this information to perform a build, that is, it figures out the set of actions
+Bazel UCBUILD files provide a description of a project’s source code: what source files are part of the project, what artifacts (_targets_) should be built from those files, what the dependencies between those files are, etc. Bazel uses this information to perform a build, that is, it figures out the set of actions